How to sign over a car title

 How do I get a car title copy?

 You can request a duplicate or replacement car title from your DMV if you lost the original.
 Find out which information and documentation you need to provide the state.
 You'll likely need to pay a fee for the service.
 Allow time for the DMV to process your request, too.
+Learn more about how to replace a lost car title.

 Do the signatures need notarizing?